 We invite an understanding of the whole person.
-It is through genuine and safe talking that new experiences and new possibilities for change arise.
+It is through genuine and safe talking that new strength-based narratives, experiences and new possibilities for change arise.
 Conversations evolve in a spontaneous manner.
-As opposed to an office setting, the outdoor environment provides an atmosphere of normalcy.
-The horses foster a milieu of nurturance, normalcy, and acceptance.
-The mere presence of these horses provide an arena where difficult conversations become less difficult.The resulting conversations between therapist and client surround themes of building healthy relationships, managing conflict, and promoting healthy self identities.
+As opposed to an office setting, the outdoor environment provides an atmosphere of normalcy and caring.
+The horses foster a milieu of nurturance, normalcy, love and acceptance.
+The mere presence of these horses provide an arena where difficult conversations become less difficult.The resulting conversations between therapist and client surround themes of building healthy relationships, managing conflicts, and promoting healthy strength-based self identities.
 Through this process, the identities of selves change.
-We speak in the client’s language to co-evolve new meaning, thoughts, feelings, and interactions from the dialogue.
+We speak in the client’s language of suffering to co-evolve new meaning, thoughts, feelings, and interactions from the dialogue.
 We feel the client-therapist relationship is paramount for effective therapy.
 All of our clients leave with hope and new possibilities after the initial and subsequent sessions.

-We wish to create an environment in therapy where one does not feel judged, but is allowed a conversational space where the client can lead us to what is important to talk about, as a person.
-The client is the prominent stakeholder in the direction of therapy and the desired change.
+We wish to create an environment in therapy where one does not feel judged, but is allowed a conversational space where the client can lead us to what is important to talk about, “as a person”.
+The clients and their family or community of change are the prominent stakeholders in the direction of therapy and the desired change.
 Our belief is that clients need the freedom to express their thoughts in a manner that respects and hears their ideas for change.
 Once these ideas are expressed, the possibilities to make this happen are boundless.

 Our Four Core Principles